What is Pipeline Marketing?

 We are going to discuss a few different revenue attribution models here, specifically:

 Single touch attribution is where 100% of the revenue is attributed to a single activity.
 All the single touch attribution models give an inaccurate picture of what it takes to generate revenue, as important activities are not credited.

 Top of Funnel: First Click

 Single touch attribution at the top of the funnel is where 100% of the revenue is attributed to whatever activity (marketing channel) first brought the visitor to the website.
 Of course to make this work your marketing automation software needs the ability to match an anonymous visitor with a subsequent lead once the website form is submitted, which is the activity that turns an anonymous visitor into a lead.
-When Social Media brings in a website visitor, 100% of the revenue is attributed to Social Media as the lead generation source, independent of any other activity involved in moving them to a lead, and nurturing the lead to a sale.
+When Social Media brings in a website visitor, 100% of the revenue is attributed to Social Media as the online lead generation source, independent of any other activity involved in moving them to a lead, and nurturing the lead to a sale.